 After your initial outreach campaign, setting up a brand monitoring tool (Aka. listening station) is fast and takes little maintenance and optimization.
 Two tools I recommend are Mention and Fresh Web Explorer.
 Then, when you receive a new (and worthy) mention, fire it into BuzzStream to get the page metrics and contact info.

 Hope this helps!

 We’re always improving our link building and outreach strategies to gives our client the best service possible.
 We’re also striving to foster a strong Inbound Marketing community by sharing this knowledge.
 If you have any tips to make this resource better, please leave a comment below!

-Want to know more about how we can help you business reach it’s goals?
-Contact us today for a free 25 minute Marketing Assessment!
+Want to know more about how we can help your business reach it’s goals?
+Contact us today for a free 25-minute Marketing Assessment!